pablogd-hashi/hashistack-gcp/docs/wiki/getting-started/Prerequisites-and-Setup.md

 gcloud services enable iam.googleapis.com
 ```

-### 3. Create Service Account for Terraform
+### 3. Create Service Account and Generate Key (JSON)

-Create a dedicated service account with necessary permissions:
+Create a service account for Terraform to use when deploying infrastructure:

 ```bash
 # Create service account